 Check these common causes:

-- Module not enabled: Verify FluentCart module is active in BricksMembers → Settings → Modules
+- Integration not enabled: Verify FluentCart is enabled on BricksMembers → Integrations → Overview

-- Product not mapped: Check that the product is checked for the desired level in BricksMembers → FluentCart
+- Product not mapped: Check that the product is mapped to the desired level on BricksMembers → Integrations → FluentCart

 - Order not completed: Check if the order status is “Completed” in FluentCart.
 Pending orders don’t trigger level assignment.